suriya-shanmugam/personal_blog/content/blogs/transaction_isolation/index.md

 | Property           | Ensures                         | Fails To Prevent                               | Use Cases                                                               |
 | ------------------ | ------------------------------- | ---------------------------------------------- | ----------------------------------------------------------------------- |
 | **READ COMMITTED** | No dirty reads, No dirty writes | Non-repeatable reads, Lost updates, Write skew | Most OLTP systems where perfect consistency across reads isn’t required |

 ---
-# I — Isolation

-**Definition:**
-Isolation ensures that concurrently running transactions do not interfere with each other.
-If one transaction performs multiple writes, another transaction should either see **all** or **none** of those writes — never a partial subset.

----